PlaidCloud/docs/docs/source/plaidcloud/projects/archives.rst

 -------------------

-Projects normally contain critical processes and logic which are important to archive so, if need be, you can restore the project back to its original state.
-PlaidCloud allows you to archive projects in full or in part.
+Projects normally contain critical processes and logic which are important to archive so, if need be, you can restore the project back to a specific state.
+PlaidCloud allows you to archive projects at any point in time.

+Creation of archives complements the built-in point-in-time tracking of PlaidCloud by allowing for specific points in time to be captured.
+This might be particularly useful before a major change or to capture the exact state of a production environment for posterity.

 A **full backup** includes all of the data tables included in the project.
 This can make the archive quite large depending on the volume of data in the project.

 A **partial backup** can be used if all of the project data can be derived from other sources.
 If this is the case, it is not necessary to archive the data in the project and still have it remain elsewhere.
 Partial archives can save time and storage space when creating the archive.

 To archive a project: